ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 🧑‍🏫 While the **IDP Departures** is open, let's look at the last options and functionalities on the **Information Panel**.

-You can toggle the visability of the **Information Panel** by clicking on the blue **info button**.
+You can toggle the visibility of the **Information Panel** by clicking on the blue **info button**.

-Inside the information panel, there is a summary of all the region or districts.
+Inside the information panel, there is a summary of all the regions or districts.
 For example, we can see how many people departed each area because we are looking at the departures layer.

 ![Info Button](../assets/screenshots/info-button.png)

 ### Graphical Representation

-🧑‍🏫 In the **Information Panel** There is graphical representation of the scenarios.
+🧑‍🏫 In the **Information Panel**, There is a graphical representation of the scenarios.
 The **pie chart** shows the proportion of regions in each scenario.
 You can hover your mouse over the chart and interact with it.
-For example, it will show 54 out of the 73 districts are in the best case scenario.
+For example, it will show 54 out of the 73 districts are in the best-case scenario.

 👨‍🏫 Hover your mouse over the pie chart and observe the labels and number of districts in different scenarios.